abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 * LDAP over SSL (LDAPS) setting has been added and recommended to establish a secure connection.
 See [#17865](https://github.com/abpframework/abp/pull/17865) for more information.
 * Object Mapping Enhancements (supports mapping collection of objects for custom object mappers).
-* Email Sending Improvements (sending attachements with `IEmailSender.QueueAsync()` method).
+* Email Sending Improvements (sending attachments with `IEmailSender.QueueAsync()` method).

 ## What's New with ABP Commercial 8.0?

-We've also worked on ABP Commercal to align the features and changes made in the ABP Framework.
+We've also worked on ABP Commercial to align the features and changes made in the ABP Framework.
 The following sections introduce a few new features coming with ABP Commercial 8.0.

 ### Suite: Generating Master/Detail Relationship

 In this version, we have introduced the **Master/Detail Relationship** support in Suite.
 The Master-Detail (or Master-Child) relationship refers to a hierarchical connection between two entities, where one entity (the master or parent entity) influences or controls the behavior or properties of another element (the child entity) relationship.
-The relationship between **Order - Order Lines** and  can be considered as examples of a master-detail relationship.
+The relationship between **Order - Order Lines**  can be considered as an example of a master-detail relationship.

 ![](suite-master-child-datagrid.png)